If you work in the food industry you’ll definitely have heard about Natasha’s Law, and you’ve probably heard discussions about PPDS too.

 Public concern over this risk has increased since the high-profile case of Natasha Ednan-Laperouse, who in 2016 died from an allergic reaction having purchased and eaten a baguette from Pret-a-Manger.
 Although she knew about her severe sesame allergy, Ednan-Laperouse was not aware that the sandwich contained sesame seeds, as it was not labelled on the packaging.
 Her parents have campaigned tirelessly for a change in legislation on PPDS labelling.

 This increased awareness around the issue, and the increasing need for accurate and easily accessible information on food labelling has prompted the British government to reassess legislation around PPDS packaging.

 How is legislation around PPDS changing?

 In January 2019, the FSA, FSS and Defra launched a consultation on proposed amendmendments relating to the mandatory information and presentation of allergen labelling for PPDS foods.

 4 policy options were proposed, one non-legislative – promoting best practice, and 3 legislative – mandating “ask the staff” labels, mandating allergen labelling, and mandating full ingredient labelling.

 After responses from business consultations, and advice from the FSA, the Government intends to take forward the policy of mandatory full ingredients labelling on all PPDS food items, believing this is the most effective way to mitigate the public health risk associated with allergens.

-The changes will be made through an amendment to The Food Information Regulation 2014, and will come into action from October 2021 in England and Northern Ireland (with Scotland and Wales expected to follow).
+The changes will be made through an amendment to The Food Information Regulation 2014, and come into action from 1 October 2021 in England and Northern Ireland (with Scotland and Wales expected to follow).